M

 Kevin, who worked as an English teacher in Portugal, remembers organizing hands-on activities with the children he taught:

-“I had my classes draw hand turkeys for American Thanksgiving and taught them simple holiday songs near Christmastime (like ‘Jingle Bells’ and ‘We Wish You a Merry Christmas’).
-This was a way to offer them a fun activity and also to teach them cultural lessons.”
+“I had my classes draw hand turkeys for American Thanksgiving and taught them simple holiday songs near Christmas time (like ‘Jingle Bells’ and ‘We Wish You a Merry Christmas’).
+This approach was a way to offer them a fun activity and also teach them cultural lessons.”

 Establish class routines

-Another key technique for teaching children is to maintain predictable and structured classroom routines.
-It improves student confidence and creates a positive learning environment when children know what to expect every day in class, and you make sure to avoid “downtime,” when students aren’t sure what they should be doing.
+Another key technique for teaching children is maintaining predictable and structured classroom routines.
+When children know what to expect every day in class, and you make sure to avoid “downtime” – when students aren’t sure what they should be doing – this improves student confidence and creates a positive learning environment.

 Techniques for teaching teenagers